vegetableclean/Resources_for_Autonomous_car/README.md

 - `rplidar_ros-master`
   Example files and configurations for integrating **RPLIDAR** sensors in ROS.

+- `eis-fe8kv9-master`
+  Example files for **YOLOv9 fisheye integration** with **CSI cameras**.
+  Useful for experiments with end-to-end object detection on embedded systems.

 ## Prerequisites

 - ROS (e.g., ROS Noetic) or ROS2 (e.g., ROS2 Foxy) installed and configured.
 - Intel RealSense SDK for `realsense-ros-ros2-master`.
 - RPLIDAR drivers for `rplidar_ros-master`.
+- OpenCV / PyTorch for `eis-fe8kv9-master` if using YOLOv9 fisheye detection.

 ## Installation